AttifyOS/AttifyOS/README.md

 Unfortunately, not all packages could be built this way and had to be left out, like Wireshark.
 However wireshark can always be installed using `apt`.

-## Common Issues and their Workaround
+## Common Issues and their workarounds

 ### No network in AttifyOS